yanghuafang/map-pose-former/docs/ARCHITECTURE.md

-  engine/            The training loop and the evaluator losses.py          Five terms; `match` is the one that carries metrics.py         Pose error, and whether the covariance is honest
+  engine/            The training loop and the evaluator losses.py          Five terms; `match` is the one that carries metrics.py         Pose error, and whether the covariance is honest distill.py         What a teacher knows that the labels do not prune.py           Remove channels, do not mask them quantize.py        Simulated INT8, to price it in accuracy
 ```